 Second in a three-part series.

-One hundred and fifty former prostitutes have been through the Magdalene recovery program in Nashville, Tenn.
-Magdalene is a private two-year program for women with criminal histories of drug addiction and prostitution.
+One-hundred-and-fifty former prostitutes have been through the Magdalene recovery program in Nashville, Tenn.
+It's a private two-year program for women with criminal histories of drug addiction and prostitution.

 On a recent Saturday night, two women who completed the program drive their former "tracks" — the places prostitutes walk.